Practice Exam Questions

 The nautical term quiz below is convenient and covers all areas discussed in the course.
 Take your time, read through each question and answer as best you can.
 Remember, preparing yourself for your next trip on the water could save your life and the lives of those boating with you.

-Fill in the text entry boxes with the correct answer.
+Fill in the text entry boxes with your answer from the word bank.
+Answers may be used more than once.

 When you have finished, click Check Answers.